United–Reform Coalition: Formation

 In the subsequent election, the coalition won 54.0% of the popular vote, compared to 34.3% for Labour.
 Although Reform won 28 seats to United's 19, United leader George Forbes remained Prime Minister.

 Defeat

 The government focused primarily on getting New Zealand out of the depression by cutting government spending and thus balancing the national budget.
 It dealt with widespread unemployment by initiating relief work, which involved compelling the unemployed to work on a range of projects ranging from useful public works to pointless activity.
-The government was widely seen as heartless, encapsulated by the commonly believed but probably untrue story that Prime Minister George Forbes had told a delegation of unemployed men to go and eat grass.
+The government was widely seen as heartless, encapsulated by the commonly believed but untrue story that in 1932 the employment minister Gordon Coates had told a delegation of unemployed men to go and eat grass.
 In the 1935 election, Labour won 46.1% of the popular vote, while the coalition won only 32.9%.
 However the result in terms of seats was an electoral wipeout, with Labour winning 53 seats to the coalition's 16.
 A further eleven seats were won by minor parties and independents.